bassosimone/ffi-utils/measurement_kit/ffi/README.md

 - `"dns/engine"`: (string) What DNS engine to use.
 The "system" engine implies that `getaddrinfo()` is used.
 If you set this setting to "libevent" and you also configure the "dns/nameserver" option, MK will use libevent and the specified nameserver to resolve domain names.

 - `"geoip_asn_path"`: (string) Path to the GeoIP ASN (Autonomous System Number) database file.
 By default this option is empty.
-If you do not change this option to contain the path to a suitable database file, MK will not be able to map the probe IP address to an ASN.
+If you do not change this option to contain the path to a suitable database file, MK will not be able to map the user's IP address to an ASN.

 - `"geoip_country_path"`: (string) Path to the GeoIP country database file.
 By default this option is empty.
-If you do not change it to contain the path to a suitable database file, MK will not be able to map the probe IP to a country code.
+If you do not change it to contain the path to a suitable database file, MK will not be able to map the user's IP to a country code.

 - `"ignore_bouncer_error"`: (int) Whether to ignore bouncer errors.
 If this option is true, then MK will not stop after failing to contact the OONI bouncer.
 Without the information provided by the bouncer, OONI tests that require a test helper will certainly fail, while other tests will just fail to submit their results to a collector, unless you manually configure a collector base URL.